 One hundred ninety-one drunk driving accidents occurred in Miami-Dade County.
 Another 166 crashes in Broward County involved alcohol in 2020.

-At Shaked Law Firm, our attorneys handle all types of car accident claims in Miami.
+At Shaked Law Personal Injury Lawyers, our attorneys handle all types of car accident claims in Miami.
 If you would like an experienced lawyer to help you identify the cause of your accident, don’t hesitate to call for a free case review today.

 Most Dangerous Roads and Intersections in Miami, FL